 Moving water cooler talk away from the actual water cooler will still give the employees a place to socialize without taking away from the necessary tasks could be a great way to encourage increased productivity.

-8. Reliability and Collaboration
+8. Reliability and Correspondence

 In the case of lateness, it will be easier to notify and make proper arrangements.
 Having staff members use the same means of transportation lowers the frequencies of variables like traffic or accidents.